vfcash/nativeWallet/README.md

 - In-order to login a wallet private key must be entered, doing so will cause the input private key to be replaced by it's public key counterpart.
 - Using the send `Priv` button transactions will be securely signed locally before being sent to a remote server.
 This function serves as a good implementation example for Decentralised Wallet developers to implement VF Cash transactions.
 - Once a transaction is made, the Transaction Explorer will display the transaction.
-- Due to the project using Qt it's fairly simple to compile onto a range of different target platforms as listed above.
+- Due to the project using Qt it is fairly simple to compile on a range of different target platforms as listed above.
 - Nu generated private keys are saved to `~/.vfc-keys.priv`